Meena Kotwal: Biography

-She resides in Delhi and is known to focus her work around minorities.
-Her stories cover the issues concerning Dalits (unprivileged community), Muslims and Women.
-By writing about their plight, she tries to get them justice through her work.
-She has done some research papers on women and Dalit's issues.

 On 25 December 2021, she posted an online video of herself burning the Manusmriti.
 She then began to receive death threats and rape threats, and the Delhi Police registed a FIR about the threats.
 In January 2022, she explained her reasoning for burning the Manusmriti: "The Manusmriti contains a lot of anti-women and anti-Dalit content.
 Babasaheb Ambedkar had also burned the Manusmriti, on 25 December 1927.
 Since then, Ambedkarites have been observing the day as Manusmriti Dahan Divas."
 In February 2022, the UN Special Rapporteur on Human Rights Defenders and others at the UN wrote to the Indian government to express concern about the threats directed at Kotwal.

-She founded The Mooknayak in 2021, and by 2023, employs 15 journalists, including 9 full-time.
+She founded The Mooknayak in 2021, and by 2023, employs 10 journalists.
 She has described it as "a Dalit-centred newsroom."
+The stories published in The Mooknayak cover issues concerning Dalits and other marginalized groups in India.
+By March 2023, the related YouTube channel for the online newspaper had 50,000 subscribers.